virtio-win/kvm-guest-drivers-windows/NetKVM/Documentation/Tracing.md

 10. Click the **>>** to the right of **Set Flags and Level**.
 11. Put the right values, follow the "Obtaining the providers control GUID, enabled flags and level" section.

+## Getting Driver Binary Traces using Logman (for sending trace logs to developers) ##

+* Copy Tools/Trace subfolder from the driver SOURCE TREE (not netkvm's Tools folder) to the target machine
+* Run netkvm.bat as administrator
+* Follow instructions
+* Collect the etl file

+## Converting binary trace file (.etl) to text using .pdb file from a suitable build ##

+* Copy tracefmt.exe and tracepdb.exe from WDK install location on build machine (usually C:\Program Files (x86)\Windows Kits\8.1\bin\x64\tracefmt.exe)
+  to Trace folder on the target machine
+* Run the parseTrace.bat script as follows: parseTrace.bat <The suitable pdp file for build> <The collected etl file>
+* Please note that the tracefmt.exe and tracepdb.exe should be in the same folder as the parseTrace.bat.

 ## Obtaining the providers control GUID enabled flags and level ##

 1. Copy the script located in "Tools/getpdbinfo.bat" to any empty folder.